 I know Lysa’s book is talking about food and exercise and I’ve talked about breaking hard habits, but this idea of “I can’t without you” really applies to all of our life.
 God is expecting us to depend on Him, daily and in all things.
 I have certainly turned to God in my new business endeavor and said “I can’t without you,” and I know that is so true!
 But maybe it’s time I start saying these words about other areas in my life.
 I can’t walk long distances at fast paces (due to foot problems) without You healing my body.
 I can’t get over the hurt of some words spoken to me, and about me, this past year, without You helping me with forgiveness and peace of mind.
 I can’t deal with the strain of aging parents with significant health problems, without You walking every step of the way with me.
 I want to challenge each of you to think about the areas of your life where you desperately want to give up and say I CAN’T and turn it into a prayer request.
 Take it to the Lord and say I CAN’T ____________ without YOU helping me on this journey.
 I will pray that for you, too, my friends!

-Today’s Scripture This is a very popular verse to remember when battling the “CAN’Ts” in life.
+Today’s Scripture This may be the single most popular verse people turn to when battling the “CAN’Ts” in life.